 Managers and employers, if you do not follow up on your star customers as well as the smaller ones, then know that the competition is very high and someone too may be targeting your customer and offer lesser price quotations.
-Once there is frequent follow ups, friendship and loyalty are developed and you keep them forever as long as you continue to remain in business and do your very best.
+Once there are frequent follow-ups, friendship and loyalty are developed and you keep them forever as long as you continue to remain in business and do your very best.

 - No serious marketing or publicity

 You may be doing very well as employers of your own company but until you take your marketing and publicity very serious, you may not reach the masses of the people.
-Make conscious efforts to announce your presence of your business and let people know what you are into and business will kick off.
+Make conscious efforts to announce the presence of your business and let people know what you are into and business will kick-off.

 - When you have no online presence